Prisoners to take part in 2019 election – INEC — Nigeria Today

 Prisoners to take part in 2019 election – INEC

-The Independent National Electoral Commission (INEC) has announced plan for prison inmates to start exercising their voting right from the 2019 general elections.
+INDEPENDENT National Electoral Commission (INEC) has announced plan for prison inmates to start exercising their voting right from the 2019 general elections.
 The electoral body said it is making arrangements with prison authorities on the possibility of creating polling units in Nigerian prisons to allow some categories of inmates vote.
-INEC chairman, Mahmood Yakubu, […]
+INEC chairman, Mahmood Yakubu, stated […]

 Do you something awesome to share with the world?
 Click here to shareGet thousands of free final year project topics and materials sorted by subject to help with your research